 Vehicle occupants who are involved in rear-end collisions can suffer one or more of these injuries.
 Sometimes, these injuries can grow worse after an automobile accident.
 As a result, individuals who do not feel injured at first might later discover that injuries received during the rear-end collision are more substantial than originally believed.
 Individuals are recommended to not sign any waivers or documents at the scene of the accident or given statements about damages to an insurance company following the event.
 Instead, the wisest idea is to consult with experienced legal counsel who can ensure the rights of accidents victims are preserved.Determining Liability For Rear-End Collisions

 Determining fault for any type of motor vehicle collision always presents obstacles and difficulties.
-In many types of rear-end collisions, the tailing vehicle is almost always at fault because it is the responsibility of the tailing motor vehicle’s driver to follow other vehicles at a safe distance and account for the various obstacles in the road.
+In many types of rear-end collisions in the Atlanta area, the tailing vehicle is almost always at fault because it is the responsibility of the tailing motor vehicle’s driver to follow other vehicles at a safe distance and account for the various obstacles in the road.
 Furthermore, in determining liability, insurance companies, law enforcement, and attorneys will look to whether there is damage at the front end of one of the vehicles and damage to the rear-end of the other vehicle.
 When damage is found on these parts of the vehicles, this often acts as a strong indication that the trailing vehicle’s driver was at fault for the rear-end collision.Situations Where The Trailing Vehicle Is Not At Fault

 While there is a strong presumption that rear-end collisions are the fault of the trailing vehicle’s driver, this is not always true.
 Some situations where the trailing vehicle’s driver is not found to be at fault include: when a vehicle makes an unsafe lane change in front of the trailing vehicle and when a motorist in front of the trailing vehicle suddenly stops in the middle of the road.Compensation for Injuries Due To Rear-End Collisions